 - fhold; Do not advance over the current character.
 If processing data in multiple buffer blocks, the fhold statement should only be used once in the set of actions executed on a character.
 Multiple calls may result in backing up over the beginning of the buffer block.
 The fhold statement does not imply any transfer of control.
-It is equivalent to issuing the p--; statement. - fexec <expr>; Set the next character to process.
+In actions embedded into transitions, it is equivalent to the p--; statement.
+In scanner pattern actions any changes made to p are lost.
+In this context, fhold is equivalent to tokend--;. - fexec <expr>; Set the next character to process.
 This can be used to backtrack to previous input or advance ahead.
 Unlike fhold, which can be used anywhere, fexec requires the user to ensure that the target of the backtrack is in the current buffer block or is known to be somewhere ahead of it.
 The machine will continue iterating forward until pe is arrived, fbreak is called or the machine moves into the error state.
-The fexec statement is equivalent to setting p to one position ahead of the next character to process.
+In actions embedded into transitions, the fexec statement is equivalent to setting p to one position ahead of the next character to process.
 If the user also modifies pe, it is possible to change the buffer block entirely.
+In scanner pattern actions any changes made to p are lost.
+In this context, fexec is equivalent to setting tokend to the next character to process. - fgoto <label>; Jump to an entry point defined by <label>.
+The fgoto statement immediately transfers control to the destination state. - fgoto <expr>; Jump to an entry point given by <expr>.
+The expression must evaluate to an integer value representing a state.

-- fgoto <label>; Jump to an entry point defined by <label>.
-The fgoto statement immediately transfers control to the destination state. - fgoto \<expr>; Jump to an entry point given by <expr>.
-The expression must evaluate to an integer value representing a state. - fnext <label>; Set the next state to be the entry point defined by label.
+- fnext <label>; Set the next state to be the entry point defined by label.
 The fnext statement does not immediately jump to the specified state.
-Any action code following the statement is executed. - fnext \<expr>; Set the next state to be the entry point given by <expr>.
+Any action code following the statement is executed. - fnext <expr>; Set the next state to be the entry point given by <expr>.
 The expression must evaluate to an integer value representing a state. - fcall <label>; Push the target state and jump to the entry point defined by <label>.
 The next fret will jump to the target of the transition on which the call was made.
 Use of fcall requires the declaration of a call stack.
 An array of integers named stack and a single integer named top must be declared.
-With the fcall construct, control is immediately transferred to the destination state. - fcall \<expr>; Push the current state and jump to the entry point given by <expr>.
+With the fcall construct, control is immediately transferred to the destination state. - fcall <expr>; Push the current state and jump to the entry point given by <expr>.
 The expression must evaluate to an integer value representing a state. - fret; Return to the target state of the transition on which the last fcall was made.
 Use of fret requires the declaration of a call stack with fstack in the struct block.
 Control is immediately transferred to the destination state. - fbreak; Save the current state and immediately break out of the execute loop.
 This statement is useful in conjunction with the noend write option.
 Rather than process input until the end marker of the input buffer is arrived at, the fbreak statement can be used to stop processing input upon seeing some end-of-string marker.
 It can also be used for handling exceptional circumstances.
 The fbreak statement does not change the pointer to the current character.
 After an fbreak call the p variable will point to the character that was being traversed over when the action was executed.
 The current state will be the target of the current transition.